-At times, my sensitivity has been a source of shame and embarrassment, especially before I found out that being a highly sensitive person (HSP) was a thing.
-I often felt misunderstood, frail, and out of place without being able to explain why.
+I’ll be honest.
+My sensitivity used to be a perpetual source of shame and embarrassment, before I discovered that being a highly sensitive person (HSP) was a real thing.
+I felt misunderstood, frail, and out of place without being able to explain why.

 1. My dramatic mood swings